Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems

+Reversible evolution implies that after any \textit{cyclic} protocol, the state returns back to itself such that the final energy variance must be zero.
+A cyclic protocol is one in which the external parameter(s), $\beta(t)$ in our case, start and end at the same point.
+In this work, we define a cyclic ramp as one where we first ramp $\beta(t)$ from $\beta_i$ to $\beta_f$ in a time $\tau$, then wait for a randomized time to avoid aliasing effects (see Supplementary Information), and then run the initial ramp in reverse.
+If the energy variance decays with increasing $\tau$, we say the evolution is reversible.
+This criterion can also be applied to quantum models.

+We show, for each protocol, the energy fluctuations after a cyclic ramp in Fig. \ref{fig:unassisted}.
+In the two extremes where adiabaticity is well defined -- completely integrable, corresponding to the I--I protocol, and completely ergodic, corresponding to the N-N protocol, we indeed see the fluctuations decaying as the protocol gets longer.
+The rapid decay in the integrable case, and the very slow decay for the ergodic case is consistent with expectations \cite{landau1976mechanics, ottGoodnessErgodicAdiabatic1979, brownGoodnessErgodicAdiabatic1987}.
+In the intermediate regime we are interested in, the fluctuations are not suppressed below a plateau, which we attribute to genuine irreversibility.
+Intuitively, this happens as part of the phase space becomes mixed, and trajectories in that region get scrambled and cannot be uniquely mapped back their starting point.

+Quantitatively, one can try to predict fluctuations during the slow protocol by means of the Schrieffer-Wolff transformation \cite{schriefferRelationAndersonKondo1966,bravyiSchriefferWolffTransformation2011}.
+This is a perturbative method which allows one to compute an effective Hamiltonian $H_{\rm SW}(\beta)$ which approximates $H_0 + \beta V$, but where $H_0$ is an exactly conserved quantity.
+The fluctuations during the initial ramp of the cyclic protocol -- shown at $\beta(t) = \beta_f$ in the inset of Fig. \ref{fig:unassisted} -- can be computed analytically within this approximation (see End Matter), and become asymptotically exact as $\beta\to0$.
+Since $H_0$ will be exactly conserved to any order in perturbation theory, irreversibility is a non-perturbative effect.

-Now, we study the extent to which these diabatic excitations can be fought by local counterdiabatic driving.
+\textit{Fighting with Local CD Driving}---Next, we study the extent to which these diabatic excitations can be fought by local counterdiabatic (CD) driving.
 There is a standard derivation of CD driving present in many papers (see e.g. Eq.
-(62)-(68) of [\onlinecite{kolodrubetzGeometryNonadiabaticResponse2017}]) so we highlight only the main points and refer interested readers to Appendix \ref{appendix:more-CD} for more detail.
+(62)-(68) of [\onlinecite{kolodrubetzGeometryNonadiabaticResponse2017}]) so we highlight only the main points and refer interested readers to the SI for more detail.
 The essence of CD driving is to evolve the system according to a modified, \textit{counterdiabatic Hamiltonian}

-The second term, where $\agp$, known as the \textit{adiabatic gauge potential}, is responsible for counteracting the pseudo-forces that emerge in the moving frame when external parameters of a system are changed at a finite rate.
+where $\agp$ is the \textit{adiabatic gauge potential}.
+It is responsible for counteracting excitations resulting from external parameters being changed at a finite rate.
 Evolution under $H_\text{CD}$ is perfectly ``adiabatic'' regardless of how fast $\beta(t)$ is changed.

 However, as the exact $\agp$ does not even exist for a generic classically chaotic system \cite{jarzynskiGeometricPhasesAnholonomy1995}, approximations are necessary.
 Following previous work \cite{claeysFloquetengineeringCounterdiabaticProtocols2019,takahashiShortcutsAdiabaticityKrylov2024,bhattacharjeeLanczosApproachAdiabatic2023}, we use an expansion in Krylov space.
 Although this was originally devised for quantum systems, it has also been demonstrated \cite{Gjonbalaj_2022} to work well in the classical limit.
 In this limit, we approximate